serverless/serverless/lib/plugins/aws/deployFunction/README.md

 # Deploy Function

 **Note:** This plugin should be used with caution.
-It will directly upload the lambda function code and bypasses the steps of updating the CloudFormation stack or the zip-File in S3.
+It will directly upload the lambda function code and bypass the steps of updating the CloudFormation stack or the zip-File in S3.
 Never use this plugin if you're working on a production system.
 Use this plugin only for development to test how your code behaves on AWS.